Early Life and Education of Rod Stewart: A Complete Timeline

 March 2022: Pothole Repair

-November 2022: Refusal to Perform in Qatar
+November 2022: Refusal to perform in Qatar

-In February 2024, Irving Azoff's Iconic Artists Group acquired Rod Stewart's music catalogue for close to $100 million.
+In February 2024, Irving Azoff's Iconic Artists Group acquired Rod Stewart's catalogue for close to $100 million.

 December 2024: Model Railroader Cover Story